 Julian has no formal teaching responsibilities, but provides input to modules in the Faculty of Science & Technology.
 He helped to develop the MSc Sustainability, including their use of online technology to support blended learning.

 Greig, A.J. and Priddle, J. (2015) Making Sustainability Part of Every Student’s Curriculum (Chapter 3).
 In: Integrative Approaches to Sustainable Development at University Level: Making the Links.
 Edited by W. Leal Filho, L. Brandli, O. Kuznetsova, A. Paço.
 Springer, Berlin, ISBN 9783319106892, 731 pp. World Sustainability Series

 Priddle, J. and Greig, A.J.
 (2015) Student Attitudes to Sustainability and Employability Skills: Expectations from the University Curriculum (Chapter 10).
-In: Integrative Approaches to Sustainable Development at University Level in Integrative Approaches to Sustainable Development at University Level: Making the Links.
+In: Integrative Approaches to Sustainable Development at University Level: Making the Links.
 Edited by W. Leal Filho, L. Brandli, O. Kuznetsova, A. Paço.
 Springer, Berlin, ISBN 9783319106892, 731 pp. World Sustainability Series